SeeknnDestroy/DQN-CartPole/README.md

 ## Instructions for Running the Code
 1. Clone the repository.
 2. Install the required dependencies.
-3. Run the main script: `python main.py`
+3. Run the cells in the jupyter notebook: `dql-carpole.ipynb`

 Feel free to explore and use this project as a starting point for further experimentation with reinforcement learning algorithms and their applications.